weiyoung/weiyoung/README.md

 # Hi I'm weiyoung 👋

-Final year Computer Science Student at UBC.
+BSc in Computer Science at The University of British Columbia in Vancouver, Canada.

 Previous SDE intern at Amazon, BlackBerry, Galvanize(now Diligent) and more!